Eyosi1532/Portfolio-cs416P/notebook.md

 	- Some instruments are monophonic, playing only one note at the time, while others allow polyphony, where multiple notes overlap.

+# week 4
+## FIR filters Vs IIR filters

+### FIR filters
+- Impuls: Finite, as the output depends on a finite number of input samples.
+- Stability: Always stable, since there is no feedback loop.
+- Design Flexibility: Easier to design with predictable frequency response characteristics
+- Implementation: Easier to implement in floating-point and fixed-point due to stability and lack of feedback

+### IIR filters
+- Impuls: Infinite, as it uses feedback, causing the response to continue indefinitely.
+- Stability: Potentially unstable if not designed carefully, due to feedback.
+Design Flexibility: More complex to design due to feedback; common to use standard methods
+Implementation: Preferably implemented in floating-point due to potential for large or small intermediate values.

+#### conclusion: FIR filtes are easier to implement and stable, while IIR filters offer better performance per calculation.
+For many applications, Standard filter designs are available for both FIR and IIR, making it practical to look up designs rather than derive them manually.

+## Resampling

+- In digital audio processin, resampling is the process of converting a single from one sample rate to another.
+This is essential for compatibility between systems and devices that operate at different rates.

+- Nyquist: if we change sample rates without addressing freqencies beyond the new Nyquist limit, we risk aliasing, causing distortion and unwanted frequencies in the output.

+### Resampling methods:
+#### 1. Low-Pass Filtering:
+- To downsample, filter out frequencies above half of the target sample rate before taking fewe samples.
+- To upsample, insert zeros between sample and apply a low-pass filters to smooth the output signal.

+#### 2. Difital Filtering
+- Finite Impulse Response(FIR) filters can be used here, where the output is calculated using a weighted sum of previous samples with filter coefficients that act as a low-pass filter.